The Miller's Tale: Analysis

 He also recounts a story (sometimes told of Thales) of an astrologer who falls into a pit while studying the stars.
 The issue of whether learned or unlearned faith is better is also relevant to The Prioress's Tale and The Parson's Tale.

 The Miller’s Tale draws on a lot of biblical information, mainly that of the Ark of the Covenant and Noah’s Ark.
 The Ark of the Covenant is referenced due to the root of the word arc meaning both chest and hidden in Latin, making an ark a hiding place.
 The ark of the Covenant was made to hide the tablets of law, Aaron’s Rod and the pot of manna, in a similar way, the tubs in which Nicholas, John and Alisoun are made to hide the 3 of them to keep them safe.
 The more obvious reference is to that of Noah’s Ark, Both Nicholas and Noah make reference to “Astrologye” being a catalyst for the information they receive about the coming flood.
 The stars were said to be able to predict events at the time.
 They also reference Divine Intervention of God speaking to them and the stars showing that a great cataclysm is coming.
 Nicholas uses this mix of astrology and information from God to convince John that he is not crazy by rooting it in how Noah found out.
 Chaucer also manages to draw a parallel between Gabriel the Angel and Nicholas by giving John the message about the flood, much like how Gabriel gave the message of Mary being pregnant with the son of God to her.
 Nicholas resembles Gabriel in the fact he is described somewhat effeminate and is eloquent with his words.
 The two diverge in the fact that Nicholas seduces John’s wife, and they commit adultery, which Gabriel did not do with Mary.

 Parody

 The tale is replete with puns.
 Much is made of variations on "priv-" implying both secret things and private parts.
-Nicholas fondles Alisoun's "queynte", a noun, while Absolom is described after his humiliation as having his ardour "yqueynt" or quenched.
+Nicholas fondles Alisoun's "queynte", a noun, after Nicholas is described as "ful queynte", or very clever.
+Absolom is also described after his humiliation as having his ardour "yqueynt" or quenched.

 The Miller's name is intended as a pun on the phrase "rob 'em".
 As told in the Reeve's Tale the Miller is not just a bully but a thief of grain he is supposed to grind for his customers.